 At our meditation centre, we are all students of Sri Chinmoy, an Indian meditation teacher.
-Sri Chinmoy was born into a deeply spiritual family in Bengal, India in 1931.
+Sri Chinmoy was born into a spiritual family in Bengal, India in 1931.
 He entered an ashram or spiritual community at the age of 12 and began meditating many hours a day even as a young boy.

 In a matter of weeks after joining the ashram Sri Chinmoy very quickly achieved a profound state of enlightenment, then spent the next 20 years perfecting and evolving his realisation so that he could serve the world.
 He called his teaching and meditation practices the “Sunlit Path of Love, Devotion and Surrender”.